15th Finchley

 For their summer camp the Troop returned to Beer in Devon, having previously camped there in 1939.
 No report of the trip has been found although a note in their records says they had appalling weather.

-During the first 5 months of 1953 5 Senior Scouts achieved their Queen’s Scout Badge, namely Roger Byford, John Jenkins, Gareth (Gary) Pruden, William Mountain and David Withey.
+During the first 5 months of 1953 five Senior Scouts achieved their Queen’s Scout Badge, namely Roger Byford, John Jenkins, Gareth (Gary) Pruden, William Mountain and David Withey.
 Some of them were quickly called upon to provide service during the Coronation of Queen Elizabeth II and the associated events.

 On Thursday 28th May, less than a week before the day of the Coronation William Mountain and David Everest were on duty in the Grand Hall of Buckingham Palace at a Garden Party given by Her Majesty the Queen.